hedzd/Tooth-Numbering/README.md

 ![quadrants](https://i.ibb.co/cJ90MTT/download.png)
 ### Dataset
-A private dataset collected and labeled by SBMU researchers was used.
+A private dataset collected and labeled by researchers at SBMU was used.
 The dataset consists of 1007 panoramic X-ray images with annotation.